arquitecturaaadcm/mapbakery.github.io/README.md

 ### Learning (the OODA loop)

-Often it helps to sketsch your own map when you are trying to understand somebody else his ([OODA](https://en.wikipedia.org/wiki/OODA_loop#/media/File:OODA.Boyd.svg)) diagram:
+Often it helps to sketch your own map when you are trying to understand somebody else his ([OODA](https://en.wikipedia.org/wiki/OODA_loop#/media/File:OODA.Boyd.svg)) diagram:

 ![OODA sketch](images/OODAoriginal.png)

 The nice thing of sketching your own version is that you get a whole lot ideas which you can map also very fast.
 And it's easy to get feedback on your ideas by showing them on Twitter.
-Like I did with the following iterations, I improved with the hel from [Ruth Malan](https://twitter.com/ruthmalan), [Tom Graves](https://twitter.com/tetradian) and [Oliver Baier](https://twitter.com/OliverBaier):
+Like I did with the following iterations, I improved with the help from [Ruth Malan](https://twitter.com/ruthmalan), [Tom Graves](https://twitter.com/tetradian) and [Oliver Baier](https://twitter.com/OliverBaier):

 ![OODA sketch](images/SODA.png)